KrystianD/KrystianD/README.md

 ### :speech_balloon: Want to talk about my projects?
 You have something to be done?

-Feel free to write an email or drop me a line on Discord:
+Feel free to write an email or drop me a line:

 - Email: krystian.duzynski@gmail.com
 - Skype: krystian.duzynski